 Whether you’re looking for a new role or wanting to grow your current position, taking on professional development courses can give you a competitive edge.

-One of the students from the ECO Academy says, “The course seemed like an easy way to quickly gain the knowledge that would be important to employers.
+One of the students from our lifelong learning says, “The course seemed like an easy way to quickly gain the knowledge that would be important to employers.
 It’s not just academy stuff that you learn in university.”

 3) Lost touch with your industry niche?
 Keep up-to-date